 Border Data Warehouse 3.0

-This project will upgrade the existing border wait time data warehouse located at www.borderdata.org.
+This project upgraded the existing border wait time data warehouse located at www.borderdata.org.
 The database stores passenger and commercial vehicle wait times, volume, and other data relating to vehicle traffic at the four Cascade Gateway land ports-of-entry.
-This project builds on investments made in 2016 to integrate U.S. Customs & Border Protection’s (CBP) booth status data system into southbound wait time calculations for border travelers.
+This project built on investments made in 2016 to integrate U.S. Customs & Border Protection’s (CBP) booth status data system into southbound wait time calculations for border travelers.

 The project is software development and online, but includes data from the four primary land ports-of-entry between the Lower Mainland of British Columbia and Whatcom County, Washington (Peace Arch/Douglas, Pacific Highway, Lynden/Aldergrove, and Sumas/Abbotsford-Huntingdon ports).